-We understand that choosing a preschool in New York City can feel overwhelming, so we do our best to guide you and foster a sense of connection through our admissions process.
+We understand that choosing a preschool in New York City can feel overwhelming, and we value the opportunity to serve as your guide while you engage in our thoughtful admissions process.

-From the onset of your application to the first day of school, the admissions and enrollment team is here to guide you.
-Our goal is that you feel informed, confident, and encouraged about this process.
+From the moment you complete your application to the first day of school, the Admissions and Enrollment Team is here to guide you.
+Our goal is that you feel informed, confident, and encouraged throughout this entire process.